Your College Journey Starts Here

 Don’t eliminate an opportunity before you know the facts.

-Many students assume they already know what college will cost.
+The real cost of college is often very different from the sticker price.
 The truth is that nobody knows their exact cost until financial aid offers arrive.

 “I looked up the tuition, so I know what this college costs.”